kur00n3k0/CTRL_FREAK/README.md

 <!-- Features -->
 ### 🎯 Features
+- **Evil portal** - Creates an rogue AP that redirects to a fake captive portal to extract user credentials.
 - **Scanner** - Scans the 2.4GHz frequency band to detect active channels and devices.
 - **Analyzer** - Analyzes the detected signals and provides detailed information about the activity.
 - **Jammer** - Jams wireless communication on selected channels to test network robustness.